 Everyone has a responsibility to keep children and young people safe.
 If you have any safeguarding concerns relating to the safety and welfare of a child at school, you should contact the Designated Safeguarding Lead or in their absence the Deputy Designated Safeguarding Lead.
 We are required to report all serious safeguarding concerns to the Multiagency Safeguarding Hub (MASH).

-Any safeguarding concerns relating to the behaviour of a member of staff should be immediately reported to the Headteacher, who will inform the Local Authority Designated Officer (LADO).
+Any safeguarding concerns relating to the behaviour of a member of staff should be immediately reported to the Head of School, who will inform the Local Authority Designated Officer (LADO).
 If concerns are about the Headteacher, they should be reported to the Chair of Governors.

 If you think a child is in immediate danger, this should be reported to Thames Valley Police - dial 999.